• Free shipping on all orders

 How Does Soluble Fiber Benefit the Digestive System?

-Soluble fibers that absolve moisture can help in some cases of diarrhea (secretory and osmotic diarrheas) by absorbing excess moisture or free fecal water.
+Soluble fibers that absorb moisture can help in some cases of diarrhea (secretory and osmotic diarrheas) by absorbing excess moisture or free fecal water.
 It creates a gel-like substance to improve stool consistency.
 With a better consistency, the intestinal transit time is prolonged.
 The gel may also absorb toxins away from the intestines and can also help soften stool in cases of constipation.

 How Does the Insoluble Fiber Benefit the Digestive System?